 Upgrading your broadband for home working

-With the Government instructing us to stay at home to try and minimise the spread of the coronavirus outbreak, many people are working from home for the first time.
-But with the whole household indoors and relying heavily on your WiFi, can your broadband speed support home working?
+Many people are continuing to work from home during the coronavirus pandemic.
+But with whole households often indoors and relying heavily on your WiFi, can your broadband speed support home working?

 What broadband speeds do I need to work from home?